okta/samples-aspnet/okta-hosted-login/README.md

 # ASP.NET MVC & Okta-Hosted Login Page Example

-This example shows you how to use the [OIDC Middleware Library] to login a user.
-The login is achieved through the [Authorization Code Flow], where the user is redirected to the Okta-Hosted login page.
-After the user authenticates, they are redirected back to the application.
-ASP.NET automatically populates `HttpContext.User` with the information Okta sends back about the user.
+This example shows you how to use the `Okta.AspNet` library to log in a user.
+The user's browser is first redirected to the Okta-hosted login page.
+After the user authenticates, they are redirected back to your application.
+ASP.NET MVC automatically populates `HttpContext.User` with the information Okta sends back about the user.

 ## Prerequisites